-The street food is a business that matches perfectly with the mufti-cultural population in Britain.
-In nearly every part of country there is a food market with cuisine from all over the world.
+Street food is a business that matches perfectly with the mufti-cultural population in Britain.
+In nearly every part of the country, there is a food market with cuisine from all over the world.
 And Brazilian food is one of those international options you can find in the streets.

 Midlands Traveller: Firstly, I’d like to know a little bit more about your career background.

-MT: How did you start with the idea of a business such as food stall?
+MT: How did you start with the idea of a business such as a food stall?